Coined Cuisine

 Part of that confidence comes from - well - knowing what the heck some of these terms are.

 Sauté, Blanch, Deglaze, Julienne, Reduce - many of these words do not have common sense meanings.
 Well, let this cooking dictionary be your guide!
-We will continuously update this post with terms used throughout coinedcuisine.com, as well as other words or phrases that are commonly used in recipes.
+Our team frequently updates this post with terms used throughout coinedcuisine.com, as well as other words or phrases that are commonly used in recipes.

 Do you have any suggestions for new word additions?
-Let me know in the comments!
+Let us know in the comments!

 Al Dente